oowpress/oow-pjax/readme.txt

 = Can I add custom JavaScript? =
 Yes, use the **Custom JS** tab to add JavaScript before or after PJAX navigation with CodeMirror’s syntax highlighting.

-= How does version 1.4 improve form handling? =
+= How does version 1.5 improve style handling? =
-Version 1.4 builds on version 1.3 by adding dynamic nonce refreshing for form submissions and improved redirect handling, ensuring compatibility with complex forms and reducing nonce expiration errors.
+Version 1.5 adds support for Unicode characters (e.g., Chinese, emojis) in inline styles, fixing `InvalidCharacterError` issues with `btoa`.
+Thanks to @long-dotcom for the contribution.

-= How does OOW PJAX handle page-specific styles? = Version 1.4 introduces asynchronous stylesheet management, extracting and applying `<link>` and `<style>` tags during PJAX transitions to ensure consistent rendering without duplicates.
+= How does OOW PJAX handle page-specific styles? = Version 1.5 enhances asynchronous stylesheet management, extracting and applying `<link>` and `<style>` tags during PJAX transitions, with full Unicode support for consistent rendering.

-= Why are nonces refreshed dynamically in version 1.4? = Dynamic nonce refreshing prevents errors from expired nonces during long sessions or high-traffic scenarios, enhancing security and reliability for AJAX requests.
+= Why are nonces refreshed dynamically? =
+Dynamic nonce refreshing prevents errors from expired nonces during long sessions or high-traffic scenarios, enhancing security and reliability for AJAX requests.

 == Screenshots ==